Lest we forget…

 But their favorite by a long shot was a recipe hidden in a slender, cloth-bound, dark-turquoise book called Clémentine in the Kitchen.
 Penned in 1943 by Phineas Beck, the book chronicles the cooking lives of an American family in France in the 1930s, under the loving guidance of their chef Clémentine.
 When war broke out in Europe in 1939, they upped and returned home, but not without taking Clémentine with them.
 The chapters read like blog posts… short, homey, and peppered with recipes and drawings.
 Maybe you can find a copy in the library or on Abe Books?
 It’s fun to read and it opens a window for us on a dangerous time!
 Did I mention the delicious recipes?

 The best of these recipes was Clementine’s Hochepot de Queue de Boeuf.
 For those of you who don’t speak French, it means oxtail stew.
-Now don’t quit reading.
-Believe me, once you’ve had a few bites, you won’t stop until every last morsel has gone down the red brae (Bill’s expression… translating once again, it’s Scottish for throat).
+Now don’t quit reading quite yet.
+Once you’ve had a few bites, you won’t stop until every last morsel has gone down the red brae (Bill’s expression… translating once again, it’s Scottish for “throat”).

 It’s a tail, of course… from a beef cow